lukebooth/logeater/README.md

 # Logeater

-Parses log files and imports them into a database
+Parses log files and imports them into a database or converts them to json

 ### Features